molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 ![Upload file screen](images/plugin-upload/result-screen.png?raw=true, "Result")

 ##### <a name="dataexplorer-reports"></a>Data-explorer "Reports"
-The reports functionality is made for overriding the default row or rows view in the Data-explorer.
-Overriding the views is only possible in development environment before the application is deployed into the server.
+The reports functionality is made for overriding the default instance view or to add a instances tab in the Data-explorer.
+Overriding the views or adding a tab is possible by creating a new FreemarkerTemplate entity with the right name convention.
 In this short tutorial I will show you how to achieve this.

 There are two ways to override reports:

-1. Overriding the entity (row) view
+1. Overriding the default instance view.
-2. Overriding the entities (rows) view
+2. Add a instances view tabs.

 You will need:

 1. A data set: "Advanced data example" ([download](download/advanced_data_example_v20151104.xlsx)).
 Upload this dataset into your MOLGENIS instance see the [Upload](#upload) section.
-2. To override the entity view:
-	* view-entityreport-specific-root_hospital_cities.ftl ([download](download/reports/view-entityreport-specific-root_hospital_cities.ftl)).
-3. To override entities view:
-	* view-root_hospital_cities-entitiesreport.ftl ([download](download/reports/view-Cities-entitiesreport.ftl))

 ###### Override the entity view

 Steps: